Home » Type » Soups » Stews & Chilis » Quinoa Chili Verde

 How To Make Quinoa Chili Verde

-- Saute: In a large pot or dutch oven, heat oil/water over medium heat and saute onions until softened, about 5 minutes.
-Add garlic powder, oregano, cumin, and chili powder, and cook for 1 minute more stirring frequently, or just until spices and herbs become fragrant.
+• Sauté: In a large pot or Dutch oven, heat oil/water over medium heat, then sauté onions until softened, about 5 minutes.
+Add garlic powder, oregano, cumin, and chili powder, and cook for 1 minute more, stirring frequently until fragrant.

-- Add remaining ingredients: Add tomatillos, poblanos, corn, beans, quinoa, and vegetable broth.
+• Add the remaining ingredients: tomatillos, poblanos, corn, beans, quinoa, and vegetable broth.

-- Boil and Simmer: Bring to a boil, cover, reduce heat to low, and simmer for 20 – 25 minutes.
+• Boil and Simmer: Bring to a boil, cover, reduce the heat to low, and simmer for 20 – 25 minutes.
 Remove from heat, uncover, and let it rest for 10 minutes before serving.
 The chili will thicken upon cooling.

-- Taste for flavor: Taste for flavor, add more liquids as needed.
+• Taste for flavor: add more liquid as needed.

 That’s it, now all you have to do is enjoy this delicious chili!